WA Stamp Duty Calculator

 |---|---|

-Western Australia offers a First Home Owner Rate of Duty (FHOR) that fully exempts eligible first home buyers from transfer duty on residential property purchases up to $430,000, with a sliding partial concession from $430,000 to $530,000.
-For vacant land the thresholds are $300,000 (full exemption) to $400,000 (partial).
+Western Australia offers a First Home Owner Rate of Duty (FHOR) that fully exempts eligible first home buyers from transfer duty on home purchases up to $600,000, with a sliding partial concession from $600,000 to $800,000.
+For vacant land, the exemption applies up to $450,000 with a concession to $550,000.
+These thresholds were raised for transactions entered into from 7 May 2026 (previously $500,000/$700,000 for homes); the enabling legislation is expected in late July 2026 and will apply retrospectively, with refunds for buyers assessed under the old thresholds in the interim.
+Above the concession limit the standard general rates apply.
 To qualify you must be eligible for the First Home Owner Grant (citizenship + first-time-buyer + occupation as principal residence) and lodge the FHOR claim through your settlement agent.
+The FHOG property value cap south of the 26th parallel is now $800,000.

 For full eligibility details and to apply, see RevenueWA: First Home Owner Rate of Duty.